redmer/fotoware-http-get-by-id-fastapi/README.md

 This ensures that the ID is truly unique and prevents indeterminate, undefined behavior.

 **Authentication** or authorization of the service to Fotoware is done by a client-id and secret.
 End-user access to files depends on what is configures as public.
 If not public, authorization is passed by means of JWTs, that are supplied either via the query parameter `?token=` or with the appropriate HTTP header (Bearer).
 A token is required on all production endpoints, except `GET /id/{identifier}`.
 During testing, use `/-/tokens/new` to generate access tokens.[²](#fn2)
+The [token generation algorithm](#tokens) is described below.

-As `fotoware-http-get-by-id-fastapi` tries to be stateless, no services that provide token are registerd.
+As this service tries to be stateless, no services that provide token are registerd.
 Instead, linking services should use the `/id/{identifier}` or `/doc/{identifier}/{filename}` to find a public file OR generate their own tokens.
-The

 ---